jrsconfitto/ThatsTwinteresting/readme.md

 3. Set the command line parameters for each project (they're both the same)
   1. PISystem Name
   2. AF Database Name
-  3. User name for PISystem connection
+  3. User name for PISystem connection (optional)
-  4. Password for PISystem connection
+  4. Password for PISystem connection (optional)
 4. Run both projects

 It's ugly, but for now, i have both of the projects mashed together in the same directory but with different solution files in different places (yuck!)